textpattern/unit-test/README.md

 Input and output can be as simple or complex as you wish, and can span multiple lines because the pipe symbol is used after the input/expect directives.

 Note that in YAML, **correct spacing (not tabs!) is vital**.
 There are two (2) spaces before each directive and four (4) spaces before the content.
-Failure to adhere to these conventions will mean a test will not be executed.
+Failure to adhere to these conventions will mean a test will not be executed and likely show up as a 'warning' (depending on the severity of the malformed test).

+To aid with debugging and test creation, you may add a URL parameter `?show=` with any of these four values (comma-separate them if you use more than one):

+* `input`: To show the test input read from the YAML doc.
+* `expect`: To show the expected output of the test, as read from the YAML doc.
+* `output`: To show the actual HTML of the test after parsing.
+* `parsed`: To show the actual parsed output, rendered as Textpattern sees it.

+By supplying a test without expected output, the test will fail.
+But if you supply `?show=output` in the URL it will display what the output of the tag is, as HTML.
+When you’re satisfied it displays as intended, you can copy and paste that output into the `expect: |` rule so it can be used as expected output.